 If you use eyeliner, mascara, eye shadow, or any type of eye makeup, the following stepwise guide will teach you how to use micellar water to remove them safely while preserving your eyelash extensions.

 - The first thing to do is use the micellar water to remove facial makeup from around the eyes without directly touching false lashes before working on your false lashes.

-- Next, get a good brush so that you can gently apply the micellar water on your eyelash extensions.
+- Next, get a good brush so that you can gently apply the micellar water to your eyelash extensions.
 Go for a fluffy, and soft makeup brush that’s lint-free.